Matonte/CSCI5822/homework1.md

 Complexity is where difficulty develops from all the parts and relationships that have to be managed for effective delivery.
 This is usually complicated by external and non- technical considerations that influence the delivery.
 An example of Complexity in a non- technical world could be the current negotiations in Government where you not only have to deal with different immediately perceived demands from the actors, but also with the fluidity and long-term concerns of the actors' needs.

 Changeability is where difficulty develops from not just current complexities needing to be resolved, but also the fact that clients don't know or never appear to know what they want and so the requirements are in constant flux and beyond that, the technology is in constant flux and competitors are always trying to do something new as well.
-This is all on top of the tendency for

-the environment in this software programs never being the same.
+This is all on top of the tendency forthe environment in this software programs never being the same.
 An example of the difficulty of

 Changeability would be that not only might the client change, but even if the client remains the same, the client's demands and policies might change.
 Imagine being a Government contractor in the time immediately before and after a consequential election!